DanGolding/covid19-dashboard/README.md

 To run it, from the project root folder:

-1. Create and source virtual environment
+1. Create and source a virtual environment

 2. Install the package
    ```bash